 • Licensed Professional Counselor with 10 years in Private Practice

 • Chairman of the TWA Airline Pilots Association (ALPA)

 • 8 years as an Aviation Consultant and Pilot Career Consultant

-Gives him a unique, in-depth and unprecedented perspective in the field of Aviation Expert Witnessing.
+Gives Bert a unique, in-depth perspective on the emotional and psychological make up of aviation professionals in the field of Aviation Expert Witnessing.

 - Licensed Professional Counselor (MO, FL, NM)

-- Professional Standards Committee Chairman (Airline Pilots Assoc)
+- Professional Standards Committee Chairman TWA/Airline Pilots Association

 - Designated FAA Line Check Airman (Instructor pilot)

 - Certified FAA Flight Instructor